 Although the District has features of a complete state/local revenue structure, it does not have the mix of economic activity of a typical state or city revenue base.
 Manufacturing, which enhances the tax bases of most major cities and states, is largely lacking in the District.
-The federal presence in the District further compounds the disparity between the revenueraising capacity of the District and that of many state and local governments.
-Some of the revenue implications due to the extraordinary federal presence include: (1) a narrower property tax base because of the substantial amount of federally owned tax-exempt property in the city; (2) a reduced income and sales tax base because of the tax-exempt status of the federal government, which is the city's second largest employer (the federal government has about 200,000 employees while the private sector has approximately 550,000 employees), and (3) a significant amount of tax-exempt property due to the presence of foreign embassies.
+The federal presence in the District further compounds the disparity between the revenue-raising capacity of the District and that of many state and local governments.
+Some of the revenue implications due to the extraordinary federal presence include: (1) a narrower property tax base because of the substantial amount of federally owned tax-exempt property in the city; (2) a reduced income and sales tax base because of the tax-exempt status of the federal government, which is the city's second largest employer (the federal government has about 196,300 employees as of April 2020 while the private sector has approximately 496,700 employees with a 65,400 decrease from last year due to the Covid-19 Pandemic and Mayor's Stay-At-Home Order), and (3) a significant amount of tax-exempt educational, religious, and foreign government properties.
 Federal actions that limit the District's tax revenues include: (1) prohibition of taxing non-resident income earned in the District; and (2) congressional limitations on the height of buildings in the District, which restrain economic development.